bighappysloth/Folland-Reading/docs/_posts/2023-06-21-Manifold Techniques.md

 Using the local k-slice criterion on $U$, there exists a slice chart $(V,\varphi)$ in the smooth structure of $M$, such that $U$ is exactly a $k$-slice of $V$.

+This technique is used in Theorem 5.29 (Restricting Codomain)

 ---

+# Proof Techniques